 The EESI vision is in coherence with International R&D programs funded on Exascale in particular in the US and Japan.
-Europe clearly has strengths (applications, scalable algorithms, couplers...) but also is clearly late on some Exascale key issues (languages, programming tools ...).
-EESI is very active in the International Initiative Big Data & Extreme Computing (BDEC) towards Exabytes and Exaflops from EU, US and Japan.
+Europe clearly has strengths (applications, scalable algorithms, couplers...) but also is clearly late on some key Exascale issues (languages, programming tools ...).

+EESI was and is very active in the International Initiative, Big Data & Extreme Computing (BDEC), towards Exabytes and Exaflops comprising EU, US and Japan.